Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Think of a tower of building blocks whereby the central block is tilted.
 What would happen?
 All the blocks above the tilted one would fall down.
 Now imagine this miss-aligned block as a box with its front missing.
 When the box is tipped forwards, everything falls out.
 That is exactly what happens to the contents of your pelvis when it is tilted.
-The result is a protruding belly and butt as shown on the first picture below.
+The result is a protruding belly and butt as shown in the first picture below.

 How Do YOU Hold Your Pelvis?

 This article will teach you how to hold your pelvis in its correct anatomical position to "keep it all in" as it were.
-With more tone, coordination and mobility in the pelvic region, you can get stronger, taller, and look slimmer.
+With more tone, coordination, and mobility in the pelvic region, you can get stronger, taller, and look slimmer.
 The moves are easy to learn (watch the exercise videos) and many of them can be done almost unperceived anywhere at any time.

 So how do you carry your pelvis?
 To find out, you need to observe your posture from all sides.
-You can use a window pane or a large mirror.
+You can use a windowpane or a large mirror.
 Once you have found a way to see yourself as an outsider, we can proceed with the exercises.